Skip to content

 Causative agent

-Yellow fever is an acute infection caused by the yellow fever virus, which mainly infects monkeys and humans.
-It is endemic in tropical areas of Africa and Central and South America.
-In recent few years, yellow fever cases have been reported in many countries in Africa and the Americas with major outbreaks in Brazil, Congo, Ethiopia, Nigeria and South Sudan.
+Yellow fever is a mosquito-borne disease caused by the yellow fever virus.
+It is endemic in the tropical areas of Africa and Central and South America.
+In recent few years, yellow fever cases have been reported mostly in the African Region with major outbreaks in Cameroon, Central African Republic, Chad, Ghana and Nigeria.

 Clinical features

-The majority of persons infected with yellow fever virus have no or only mild illness.
-Some people may develop fever, muscle pain (especially backache), headache, loss of appetite, and nausea or vomiting.
-The condition of most patients improves and their symptoms disappear after 3 to 4 days.
-Those who recover from yellow fever usually have lasting immunity against subsequent infection.
-However, a small percentage of the cases will progress to a more severe form of the disease (characterised by high fever, jaundice, bleeding, and shock and failure of multiple organs).
-Some cases may be complicated by secondary bacterial infection.
-Fatality rate among severe cases is about 30 to 60%.
+The majority of persons infected with yellow fever virus have no or only mild symptoms, such as fever, muscle pain, backache, headache, loss of appetite, and nausea or vomiting.
+For most patients, these symptoms disappear after 3 to 4 days.
+A small proportion of the cases will progress to a more severe form of the disease, including high fever, jaundice, bleeding, shock, organ failure and sometimes death.
+Fatality rate among severe cases is about 50%.

 Mode of transmission

-Yellow fever virus is transmitted via the bite of infected Aedes mosquitoes (mainly Aedes aegypti).
-Mosquitoes feed on infected humans or animals (mainly monkeys), and then pass on the virus when they feed on other humans or animals.
+Yellow fever virus is transmitted to humans through the bites of infective Aedes or Haemagogus mosquitoes, primarily Aedes aegypti.
+Mosquitoes feed on infected hosts (mainly monkeys), and then pass on the virus when they feed on other humans or animals.

 Incubation period